protontypes/open-sustainable-technology/README.md

 - [WildfirePy](https://github.com/wildfirepy/wildfirepy) - A Python library for Wildfire GIS data analysis.
 - [DeepTreeAttention](https://github.com/weecology/DeepTreeAttention) - Hyperspectral Image Classification with Attention Aided CNNs.
 - [rebird](https://github.com/ropensci/rebird) - A package to interface with the eBird webservices a real-time, online bird checklist program.
-- [rredlist](https://github.com/ropensci/rredlist) - R client for the IUCN Red List of threatened and endangered species.
+- [rredlist](https://github.com/ropensci/rredlist) - An R client for the IUCN Red List of threatened and endangered species.
-- [OpenSimRoot](https://gitlab.com/rootmodels/OpenSimRoot) - A source code for simulating root architecture, nutrient and water uptake and more.
+- [OpenSimRoot](https://gitlab.com/rootmodels/OpenSimRoot) - Source code for simulating root architecture, nutrient and water uptake and more.
 - [PyETo](https://github.com/woodcrafty/PyETo) - A Python library for calculating reference crop evapotranspiration, sometimes referred to as potential evapotranspiration.
 - [burnr](https://github.com/ltrr-arizona-edu/burnr) - Basic tools to analyze forest fire history data (e.g. FHX) in R.
-- [forestmangr](https://github.com/sollano/forestmangr) - R package for forest mensuration and management.
+- [forestmangr](https://github.com/sollano/forestmangr) - An R package for forest mensuration and management.
 - [CART](https://github.com/jneme910/CART) - The Conservation Assessment Ranking Tool is designed for use in the conservation planning process to assess resource concerns, planned practices and site vulnerability.
 - [forest-prediction](https://github.com/DS3Lab/forest-prediction) - Deep learning for deforestation classification and forecasting in satellite imagery.
 - [BIRDS](https://github.com/Greensway/BIRDS) - This set of tools has been developed for systematizing biodiversity data review in order to evaluate whether a set of species observation are fit-for-use and help take decisions upon its use on further analysis.
 - [PlantCV](https://github.com/danforthcenter/plantcv) - Plant phenotyping using computer vision.
 - [FATES](https://github.com/NGEET/fates) - A cohort model of vegetation competition and co-existence, allowing a representation of the biosphere which accounts for the division of the land surface into successional stages.
-- [forestatrisk](https://github.com/ghislainv/forestatrisk) - Python package to model and forecast the risk of deforestation.
+- [forestatrisk](https://github.com/ghislainv/forestatrisk) - A Python package to model and forecast the risk of deforestation.
 - [CRootBox](https://github.com/Plant-Root-Soil-Interactions-Modelling/CRootBox) - The focus of CRootBox is the simulation of different types of root architecture, and to provide a generic interface for coupling with arbitrary soil/environmental models, e.g., in order to determine the impact of specific root architectures on function.
 - [PyroNear](https://github.com/pyronear/PyroNear) - Aims at providing the means to create a wildfire early detection system with state-of-the-art performances at minimal deployment costs.
 - [auk](https://github.com/CornellLabofOrnithology/auk) - eBird Data Extraction and Processing in R.